ezelkow1/trafficserver/doc/admin-guide/plugins/fq_pacing.en.rst

 Linux support for the Fair Queuing qdisc.
 FQ and SO_MAX_PACING_RATE is available in RedHat/Centos 7.2+, Debian 8+, and any other Linux distro with a kernel 3.18 or greater.

+The limit can also be set only to apply when a maximum bps has been reached on a specific interface.

 How it Works
 ------------